THE RISE OF SLOW TRAVELING

 And that’s it, get going!
 Just knowing that this is an option and you do not have to wait until you have tons of savings to travel is a great option for those that are sick of living in one place.
 You can travel months at a time and make money as you do it.
 This is not a new way to live, but it is seeing a revival.

-Slow Travel Ideas for 2022 (Best Places for Slow Travel)
+Slow Travel Ideas for 2024 (Best Places for Slow Travel)

 See the full list of countries with the longest visitor visas.

-Slow Travel in the USA
+Slow Travel on a Budget in the USA

 If you’re considering a travel lifestyle, it wouldn’t hurt to start your journey in the US, it is a great country for road trips #vanlife; and with services like Amtrak, Greyhound, and Flixbus, ground transportation in America is easier than ever.
 Here are some of the most popular American road trips.

-How To Make Traveling Cheaper
+How To Make Slow Travel Cheaper

 Visit Cheaper Countries

 When you travel to South America or Southeast Asia for example, the costs of local living will be greatly reduced.
 Ideally, you want to be living somewhere where the cost of local life is cheap and you can earn more than what the locals earn in that country.
+Another option is Eastern Europe and the Balkan region which see significantly lower costs of living then Western Europe.

 Stay at Hostels